Frequently Asked Questions

-- technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc) – please do not alter the EXIF data that is attached to your file
+- technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc)

 - any post processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping

-- EXIF details should be kept intact (eg camera, lens, exposure).
+- EXIF details should be kept intact (eg camera, lens, exposure)

 You must not include: